Ocean thermal energy conversion: Japan

 Currently the only continuously operating OTEC system is located in Okinawa Prefecture, Japan.
 The Governmental support, local community support, and advanced research carried out by Saga University were key for the contractors, IHI Plant Construction Co.
-Ltd, Yokogawa Electric Corporation, and Xenesys Inc, to succeed with this project.
+Ltd, Yokogawa Electric Corporation, and Xenesys, to succeed with this project.
 Work is being conducted to develop a 1MW facility on Kume Island requiring new pipelines.
-In July 2014, more than 50 members formed the Global Ocean reSource and Energy Association (GOSEA) an international organization formed to promote the development of the Kumejima Model and work towards the installation of larger deep seawater pipelines and a 1MW OTEC Facility.
-The companies involved in the current OTEC projects, along with other interested parties have developed plans for offshore OTEC systems as well. - For more details, see "Currently Operating OTEC Plants" above.
+In July 2014, more than 50 members formed the Global Ocean reSource and Energy Association an international organization formed to promote the development of the Kumejima Model and work towards the installation of larger deep seawater pipelines and a 1MW OTEC Facility.
+The companies involved in the current OTEC projects, along with other interested parties have developed plans for offshore OTEC systems as well.

 United States Virgin Islands

 On March 5, 2014, Ocean Thermal Energy Corporation (OTEC) and the 30th Legislature of the United States Virgin Islands (USVI) signed a Memorandum of Understanding to move forward with a study to evaluate the feasibility and potential benefits to the USVI of installing on-shore Ocean Thermal Energy Conversion (OTEC) renewable energy power plants and Seawater Air Conditioning (SWAC) facilities.
 The benefits to be assessed in the USVI study include both the baseload (24/7) clean electricity generated by OTEC, as well as the various related products associated with OTEC and SWAC, including abundant fresh drinking water, energy-saving air conditioning, sustainable aquaculture and mariculture, and agricultural enhancement projects for the Islands of St Thomas and St Croix.

 On July 18, 2016, OTE's application to be a Qualifying Facility was approved by the Virgin Islands Public Services Commission.
 OTE also received permission to begin negotiating contracts associated with this project.